COMBINE-Australia/2019-09-16-Rpkgdev-Melbourne/index.md

   <li>Accessible restrooms are available.</li>
 </ul>
 <p>
-  Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
+  Materials will be provided in advance of the workshop.
 If you have any other needs please get in touch (using contact details below) and we will attempt to provide them.
 </p>

 {% comment %}